arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	_Attach the debugger to the role_

-	> **Note:** When you select a role, the Visual Studio debugger attaches to each instance of that role.
+	> **Note:** When you select a role, the Visual Studio debugger attaches itself to each instance of that role.
 The debugger will break on a breakpoint for the first role instance that runs that line of code and meets any conditions of that breakpoint.
 If you select an instance, the debugger attaches to only that instance and breaks on a breakpoint only when that specific instance runs that line of code and meets the breakpoint's conditions.

 1. The debugger automatically attaches to the appropriate host process for your role.
 Depending on what the role is, the debugger attaches to w3wp.exe, WaWorkerHost.exe, or WaIISHost.exe.
 To verify the process to which the debugger is attached, expand the instance node in **Server Explorer**.